deeaji/backend-interview/README.md

 ## Submission Steps
 1. Fork the repo
 2. Perform work on your own repo through said fork.
-3. When the code is ready, and the cloud infrastructure is up, then send your public fork link to Ryman!
+3. When the code is ready, and the cloud infrastructure is up, then send your public fork link to Tanner!

 Thank you, and good luck!